 By accepting membership, a member commits to abide by the Charter when participating in the CCWG.

+Further, each Chartering Organization individually and in consultation with the other Chartering Organizations is expected to take reasonable efforts to ensure that the final membership of the CCWG is sufficiently diverse (e.g. as to geographical region, stakeholder representation, and needed skill sets).However, care should be taken to maintain an appropriate balance in each CCWG as between diversity/representativeness and creating a CCWG where participation is so numerous as to hamper efficient operations.

 Additional requirements may be included in the Charter with respect to members; for example, members may be required to report to their Chartering Organizations and take back to the CCWG views from their Chartering Organizations.

 Participants.
 Participants are volunteers from the community who are not appointed by a Chartering Organizations but who nonetheless are able to actively participate in and attend all CCWG meetings, work groups and sub-work groups.
 However, should there be a need for a consensus call or decision, such consensus call or decision will be limited to CCWG members appointed by the Chartering Organizations.
 By accepting participation, a participant commits to abide by the Charter of the CCWG.

 Observers.
 Observers are subscribed to the CCWG mailing list, but are not able to post to the list or join meetings.

+Board/Staff Liaisons.
+The need for these, and the scope of their roles (including participation in the CCWG as a full member), should be considered during the Charter drafting phase.

 The names and SO/AC affiliation (where applicable) of all volunteers to a CCWG should be listed and publicly accessible.
 All volunteers participating in the CCWG are expected to submit a Statement of Interest (SOI) or similar statement, following the procedures of their Chartering Organization.
-Such a statement should at a minimum include the name of the participant, the SO or AC of affiliation, and external affiliation.
-If appropriate or deemed necessary by the Chartering Organization it may also require additional information, such as the inclusion of areas of specific interest in relation to the issues to be addressed by the CCWG, material relationship with other parties affected by ICANN and primary country of residence.
+Such a statement should at a minimum include the name of the participant, the SO or AC of affiliation, and any relevant external affiliation.
+A Chartering Organization may also require additional information, such as the inclusion of particular skills or areas of specific interest in relation to the issues to be addressed by the CCWG, material relationship with other parties affected by ICANN and primary country of residence.

 A Chair(s) will be either appointed by the CCWG or, as in recent CCWGs, each of the Chartering Organizations may each appoint a co-chair to the CCWG.